Skip to content

 ubuntu linux turn off automatic date and time updated

-Once the Automatic Date & Time setting is turned Off, click the Date & Time to set it manually.
+Once the Automatic Date & Time setting is turned Off, click the Date & Time calendar to set the date and time manually, ensuring your system clock is accurate.

 Changing date and time settings in Ubuntu Linux